qir-alliance/nwqsim/README.md

 | C2 | C2(a0-a15) | Arbitrary 2-qubit gate |

 ### Prerequisite
-SV-Sim generally only requires a C++ compiler.
+SV-Sim in general only requires a C++ compiler.
 However, in order to build for GPUs or scaling (up and out) or using other APIs (python, qir, qiskit), we need the following libraries:

 |  Dependency  | Version | Comments |
 |:-----------: | ------- | -------- |